zenstruck/foundry/README.md

 #### Object Proxy

-By default, objects persisted by a factory are wrapped in a special [Proxy](src/Proxy.php) object.
+Objects created by a factory are wrapped in a special [Proxy](src/Proxy.php) object.
 These objects help with your "post-act" test assertions.
 Almost all calls to Proxy methods, first refresh the object from the database (even if your entity manager has been cleared).